COACHING

 • Antifibrotic properties: Curcumin may help reduce fibrosis (scarring) in the kidneys, which could protect against long-term kidney damage.

-• Potential to slow cyst growth: Early studies in animal models suggest that curcumin could slow down cyst formation and growth, though more research in humans is needed.
+• Potential to slow cyst growth: Early studies in animal models suggest that curcumin could slow down cyst formation and growth, though more research in humans is needed!

 • Support heart health: Curcumin’s antioxidant properties may also support heart and brain health, both of which can be affected by PKD.
 It may help reduce oxidative stress in the cardiovascular system, supporting better vascular health, blood pressure, and potentially reducing cardiovascular complications.